Ramneek82810/Calculator/README.md

 - Input: Enter two numbers and choose an operator (like +, -, *, /).

--Computation: The calculator processes your input and computes the result.
+- Computation: The calculator processes your input and computes the result.

 -Output: Displays the result or an error message if something went wrong.